Types of business

 A trading partnership is an alternative if at least two individuals or legal entities wish to start a business together.
 There is no requirement to invest capital, although the partners are personally, jointly and severally liable for the company's debts.

 Three people are required in order to start an economic association.
 An economic association must promote the economic interests of its members.
-This means that the members should benefit financially from their participation in the association.
+Personal responsibility for the association's debts is in principle limited to the capital invested by the members.

 Responsible: Swedish Agency for Economic and Regional Growth